 Campus Activities Staff

-Job Description: I provide the overall leadership, direction and vision of Campus Activities...and am so lucky to be able to do so!
-In addition to supervising the best staff on campus, I work directly with Orientation, Stampede Week and our Spirit Teams.
+Job Description: I provide the overall leadership, direction and vision of the Campus Activities and Fraternity & Sorority Life offices...and am so lucky to be able to do so!
+In addition to supervising the best staff on campus, I work directly with New Broncho Orientation, LeaderShape and our Spirit Teams.
 For me, if a program isn't festive and memorable, it isn't worth doing.